What is the GAP?

 Photo by: Christine Nesbitt (UNICEF 2010)

-In June 2019, the UN Secretary General commissioned UN agencies working on nutrition (FAO, UNHCR, UNICEF, WFP and WHO) with preparing the first-ever Global Action Plan (GAP) on Child Wasting.
-The plan aimed to respond to the slow progress towards achieving the Sustainable Development Goal on reducing childhood wasting, and to growing calls for a more coordinated and streamlined UN approach to addressing this challenge.
+The plan aims to respond to the slow progress towards achieving the Sustainable Development Goal (SDG) on reducing childhood wasting, and to growing calls for a more coordinated and streamlined UN approach to addressing this challenge.

 1